chemfp features

 Chemfp is a fingerprint toolkit; that is, it includes a Python API which can be used to no just create and search fingerprint data, but also to build sophisticated fingerprint analysis tools.

-For example, the methods to get the cumulative scores of a search result and to select a fingerprint subset were added to make it easier to do an SEA analysis, and the "move-closest-first" sort option was added to improve Taylor-Butina clustering performance.
+For example, the methods to get the cumulative scores of a search result and to select a fingerprint subset were added to make it easier to do an SEA analysis, and the "arena.to_numpy_bitarray" method added to do k-means clustering on the fingerprint bits.

 For a walk-through in how to use the chemfp API for a complex fingerprint analysis project, see the three-part blog entry on building an association network based on ChEMBL targets: part 1, part 2, part 3.

-The API is extensively documented, at nearly 400 pages long.
+The API is extensively documented, at roughtly 1,000 pages long (including the extracted docstrings).
 The documentation includes sections on:

 Parts of the documentation were extracted from the chemfp library, which includes docstrings for all of the public functions, methods, and classes include full docstrings.
-These docstrings are also easily accessible to interactive users on the Python shell, in the Jupyter notebook, and though PyCharm, WingIDE, and other editors.
+These docstrings are also easily accessible to interactive users on the Python shell, in the Jupyter notebook, and though modern editors.

 Web Development